Mr Stephen Clear

 Legal Education and Mooting

-Stephen has led the teaching of both Legal Skills and Mooting Skills at Bangor University for the past ten years.
+Stephen has led the teaching of both Legal Skills and Mooting Skills at Bangor University for the past eleven years.
 Stephen has contributed to the Association of Law Teachers Annual Conference on several occasions; as well as presented at the Professional Legal Education Conference staged by the Centre for Professional Legal Education at Bond University in Queensland, Australia.
 He frequently contributes to the University's CELT training seminars, and has been invited to contribute to other Universities' teaching and learning workshops.
 Stephen has also worked as part of a Bangor University wide team exploring interventions for retention and supportive transitioning from Further Education (FE) to Higher Education (HE) learning.

 His pedagogical investigations have been published by the Journal of Commonwealth Law and Legal Education; Euroempleo Journal (Cadiz, Spain); and the Law Teacher journal.
 His research into the 'expectation v reality gap' in respect of mooting was also awarded a Stan Marsh Prize by the Association of Law Teachers at their 52nd Annual Conference (Portsmouth University, 2017).
 More recently, Stephen's empirical investigations have sought to map the impact of Brexit on Legal Education; as well as the consequences of the COVID-19 pandemic on the teaching of Law in Wales.